niclaslindstedt/dotnet-oauth2-server/README.md

 fix | Bug fix
 refactor | Code refactoring
-repo | Updates to e.g. git hooks script | Updates to scripts in repository test | Write and refactor tests; no code change wip | Work in progress -- use in feature branches where you squash merge
+repo | Updates to e.g. git hooks scripts | Updates to scripts in repository test | Write and refactor tests; no code change wip | Work in progress -- use in feature branches where you squash merge